offGustavo/md-agenda.nvim/README.md

 ## Date Selection
 To insert a deadline or scheduled time, place cursor to the task and use one of the `:TaskDeadline` or `:TaskScheduled` commands.\
 Telescope will list date items starting from today to next 365 days.

+## Agenda Item Search
+To find an agenda item's location, use `:TaskSearch` command.\
+Telescope will list all tasks and selecting one will navigate to that task.